 Q: What is the team’s availability?
 Are there set operation hours?

 Matt: Our standard day is probably 8:30-6:00.
 Anything like calls on the weekends or after hours, we look to respond to on the following business day.

 Q: What other services or programs are offered for clients to use in addition to CS?

 Matt: Our CS organization is structured so that there is an implementation team and then a support team.
 The implementation team really works with our clients in the first 60 to 90 days.
 After that, and even during some of that implementation process, the support team is introduced and works with them moving forward.
 Each of those teams is composed of several people who are there to help clients.

 Following up on that we have resources designed to help our clients.
 One is a Knowledge Base, which has PDFs and video tutorials.
-The goal with that is to really beef up anything that IMS’s CS organization can give you but also allow somebody to be able to learn on their own and really be able to self-serve.
-We have also just rolled out monthly client-facing webinars around different topics, such as CRM.
+The goal with that is to really beef up anything that our CS team can give you but also allow somebody to be able to learn on their own and really be able to self-serve.
+We have also rolled out monthly client-facing webinars around different topics, such as CRM.
 It’s an opportunity for people to get on and ask some questions or learn about new and different ways to leverage the solution.
 If you have a new person in your organization, it also gives them an opportunity to come in and learn more.
 Recordings of these webinars are also stored in our Knowledge Base/Help Center.

 Q: In what ways does the CS team go above and beyond in forming a partnership with clients?